-If you have a business it’s highly likely you need to be on Pinterest.
+If you’re in the food and drinks business you need to be on Pinterest.

 Why?
-Because it’s a powerful gateway for connecting with people primed and ready to take action.
+Because it’s a powerful gateway for connecting with people ready to take action.

-But that’s not all.
-Did you know that Pinterest isn’t really social media?
-It’s more of a visual search engine.
-It’s a small but fierce version of Google, led by images (pins) and its own powerful keywording system.
+That’s because Pinterest isn’t really social media.
+It’s a visual search engine for doers, led by images and videos (pins) and its own powerful keywording system.

-In short, it’s a really focused and efficient way of capturing and funneling your ideal customers to your website – because they’re already searching for what you have to offer.
-And unlike Google, it’s far, far easier to get the exposure you need to reach your audience.
-You just need someone who knows how to guide them to you.
+In short, it’s a really focused and efficient way of capturing and funneling your ideal customers to your website – because they’re already on Pinterest searching for what you have to offer.
+You just need to know how to guide them to your content.

 Pinterest in stats:

 - More than 14 million articles are pinned each day